 The first thing you want to ensure is that you have the highest quality print setting turned on.
 When a printer is in normal or ink-saving mode, you are much more likely to see printer banding.
 Sometimes this setting is hard to find, depending on whatever program you are using to print your images.

-I use Photoshop and you go to print, you will see your printer settings.
+Check your printer settings.
 You may not know that if you click the dropdown show with my first arrow, you’ll see additional settings.
 And there you can select your print quality so you know you’re getting the highest quality print.

 Printer Heads are Clogged